 The easy-going Unterseen lakeside path is open in winter, too.
 In the tranquil natural setting of the Bernese Oberland, the path follows the shimmering waters of the Aare river and Lake Thun to the Weissenau-Neuhaus nature reserve, past forest clearings, ancient tree stands and the listed castle ruins of Weissenau.

 In winter, what could be more delightful than a cruise across Lake Thun?
-From mid-November to the end of March, there is one winter ship a day operating between Thun and Interlaken-West.
+From mid-November to 28 March, there is one winter ship a day operating between Thun and Interlaken-West*.
 This is when nature, in her winter finery, is at her most enchanting when and the alpine panorama blanketed in white never fails to seduce and fascinate.

 What tranquillity!
 Leisurely kayaking across Lake Brienz in winter, alone or as part of a group outing, is an unforgettable adventure.
 The monumental majesty of the Alps is even more magnificent when viewed from the lake.
 With a dry suit to keep you warm and cosy.
 It’s a genuinely fabulous experience.

 Gstaad is a heavenly destination for switching off and relaxing.
 Seven specialist ‘wellness’ hotels, other hotels with top-quality spa facilities, and an indoor swimming pool at the sports centre are all part of this fabulous setting.
 In fact, the entire destination is nothing short of an oasis of well-being.

 In the Grand Chasseral region, solo visitors and groups get to team up with Siberian huskies and sleds to explore the region around Les Reussilles.
 Each tour lasts between 45 and 90 minutes.
 This is something of an insider’s tip among winter excursions, and participants inevitably grow very fond of these hardy dogs with the great endurance.